Paul Geoffrey HARDY - Curriculum Vitae

 - Communication, including giving training courses,

-dealing with customers at all stages from pre-sales support onwards, and
+dealing with customers at all stages from pre-sales consultancy onwards,

 - Software Engineering and Quality Assurance, including